 Negligence in Tampa Boating Accidents

 Time spent boating is a lot of fun but accidents do happen.
-If you are injured on a pleasure craft and attempting to determine your rights, here are few things you need to know.
+If you are injured on a pleasure craft and attempting to determine your rights, here are few things you need to know about a boating accident.

 If you are hurt while a passenger on a motorboat that collides with another vessel, you will need to verify the injury was due to a willful disregard for the safety of persons or property to recover damages.
 Injury alone does not mean that anyone was at fault.
 Negligence is when a person fails to act in a way that expresses prudence and caution for his/her safety and the well-being of others, as an ordinarily rational person would under the same circumstances.
 This means that you will need to be able to prove that another boater failed to act with safety in mind and that, as a result, you got hurt.